prominence-eosc/docs-eosc/source/workflows.rst

 Job factories
 ^^^^^^^^^^^^^

+Job factories allow many similar jobs to be created from a single template.
 The following types of job factories are available:

 * **parametric sweep**: a set of jobs is created by sweeping one or more parameters through a range of values
 * **zip**: a set of jobs is created from multiple lists, where the i-th job contains the i-th element from each list